andywiecko/BurstTriangulator/README.md

 triangulator.Input.ConstraintEdges = constraintEdges;
 ```

-In the following figure
-one can see the non-constraint triangulation result (with yellow),
-and user-specified constraints (with red).
+In the following figure one can see the non-constrained triangulation result (with yellow), and user-specified constraints (with red).

 ![nyan-cat-constraint-disabled](Documentation~/nyan-cat-constraint-disabled.png)

-After enabling `Settings.ConstrainEdges = true` and providing the corresponding input, the result of the constraint triangulation fully covers all specified edges by the user
+After enabling `Settings.ConstrainEdges = true` and providing the corresponding input, the result of the constrained triangulation fully covers all specified edges by the user

 ![nyan-cat-constraint-enabled](Documentation~/nyan-cat-constraint-enabled.png)

-### Constraint Delaunay triangulation with mesh refinement
+### Constrained Delaunay triangulation with mesh refinement

-Constraint triangulation can be also refined in the same manner as non-constraint one,
+Constrained triangulation can be also refined in the same manner as non-constrained one,
 by enabling corresponding options in triangulation settings:

 ```csharp